 Our strategic business areas cover the full scope of our product and service offer.

 Like all forward-thinking organisations we are continually evolving to maximise the benefits we bring to our customers.
-Over the course of 2017 and 2018, we made significant cultural and operational changes.
-In CP6 (2019 to 2024), we will build on these significant cultural and operational changes in line with our four strategic objectives for CP6 – Customer Experience, Organisational Health, Financial Sustainability, and Growth.
+In recent years we started to make the significant cultural and operational changes needed to become the flexible and responsive organisation that our members need.
+In the coming years we will will build on these in line with our five strategic objectives for CP6 – Customer Experience, Organisational Health, Financial Sustainability, Growth, and to be Digitally Enabled.
 Our strategic objectives frame how we will operate as a business; the things we will enhance so we are best placed to achieve our ambitious delivery plans.

-- Supporting delivery of the industry’s carbon and air quality strategies including identifying, agreeing and systematically collecting environmental metrics for the rail industry to monitor.
+- As well as leading on the development of a new rail Sustainability Strategy, we will continue our work on the industry’s carbon and air quality strategies; including identifying, agreeing, and systematically collecting environmental metrics for the rail industry to monitor.

 There are six categories of membership: